 However, some researchers suggest that it takes one to two hours for the drug to be excreted the first time from urine.

-Like your urine, traces of Molly can be found in your saliva for up to three days after ingestion.
+Like your urine, traces of molly can be found in your saliva for up to three days after ingestion.
 However, this time frame will be affected by the amount of drug used, the frequency of use, and if you have a naturally dry mouth.

 Apart from Molly, there are several substances that lead to dangerous addiction when abused.
 Book your drug test at your nearest area or location with the assistance of US Health Testing.

 Molly is not a substance that should be taken lightly.
 A standard drug test will detect traces of Molly for up to three days after ingestion.
 However, it's essential to understand that it can remain in your system for several weeks, especially if you have a naturally dry mouth and other underlying conditions.
-Precisely, the longer you use the drug, the longer it will remain on your body.
+The longer you use the drug, the longer it will remain on your body.

 Can Molly be detected in my breath?